Guide to Policies & Procedures: Introduction

 - Federal and Armed Forces Libraries Interest Group (FAFLIG) - (ALA Connect)

 Section membership is included in RUSA membership; you may join any or all sections for no additional charge.
 Membership in RUSA Interest Groups is open to any ALA member; RUSA membership is required only for interest group leadership.
-In addition to section-level committees and discussion groups, RUSA also has twelve committees at the division level and appoints representatives to other ALA units and outside organizations.
+In addition to section-level committees and discussion groups, RUSA also has division-level committees and appoints representatives to other ALA units and outside organizations.

 History

 In September 1996, RASD became RUSA when the division changed its name to the Reference and User Services Association.
-In 2020, former Association of Specialized Government and Cooperative Library Agencies (ASGCLA) members joined RUSA: the ALA Accessibility Assembly, Federal and Armed Forces Libraries Interest Group, and the Physical Delivery Interest Group.
+In 2020, former members of the Association of Specialized Government and Cooperative Library Agencies (ASGCLA) joined RUSA.
+The ALA Accessibility Assembly, the RUSA Federal and Armed Forces Libraries Interest Group, and the RUSA Physical Delivery Interest Group were of special interest to former ASGCLA members.
 More information about RUSA’s history.